-If approved, your certificate will say that the works or building will comply with the requirements in the current Building Regulations (Part B of the Second Schedule).
+If approved, your certificate will say that the works or building will comply with the requirements in the current Building Regulations (Part M).
 The works or building must be in line with the plans and specifications submitted to the building control authority.